 This country-specific Q&A provides an overview to employment and labour law in Ireland.

 1. Does an employer need a reason in order to lawfully terminate an employment relationship?
-If so, describe what reasons are lawful?
+If so, what reasons are lawful in the jurisdiction?

-The following are the potentially fair reasons for the termination of an employment relationship:
+The following are considered potentially fair reasons for the termination of an employment relationship:

 - the capability, competence or qualifications of the employee;

 - the conduct of the employee;the redundancy of the employee;

 - the employer being prohibited by statute (whether impacting the employer or the employee) from employing the individual;